-If you've already been looking for a while, you know it's not easy (especially if you're an N type in Myers-Briggs).
+If you've already been looking for a while, you know it's not easy.

 - You need someone who gets you.
 Someone with a style and worldview that resonates with your personality.
-For example, as an ENTP in Myers-Briggs, I work really well with xNTP's and xNFJ's in particular (they all have the cognitive function Ti, meaning we have a similar way of processing information).
+For example, as an ENTP in the Jung-Myers 16 types, I work really well with xNTP's and xNFJ's in particular (they all have the cognitive function Ti, meaning we have a similar way of processing information).

 - It's helpful if they're like you (in some ways).
 They should feel familiar and trustworthy but also offer you a different perspective.
 Ideally, they would also have some personal experience with challenges similar to what you're facing.
 For example, if you're dealing with nihilism, it might be helpful to work with someone who felt something similar in the past but managed to work through it.

 - They must have the skills to actually help you.
 Nowadays, anyone can create a website and call themselves a "coach."
 So it's important to know what you're getting.
 Personally, I'm not a huge believer in lots of formal credentials (many people just collect them as trophies without going deep enough into each one).
 But, the quality of training a coach has pursued can tell you something about how much they've prioritized developing their skills.